AryanK12/ai-code-reviewer/README.md

         └── services/           Gemini integration
 ```

 The backend follows a routes → controller → service structure to keep request handling, business logic, and the AI integration separated.
-This mirrors the pattern used in another project of mine ([AI Resume Analyzer](#)), applied here to a different domain.
+This mirrors the pattern used in another project of mine ([AI Resume Analyser](#)), applied here to a different domain.

 ## 🛠 Tech Stack